xenserver/xencert/docs/xenserver-xencert-guide.md

-### Appendix D-Sample commands for testing multipathing with XenCert
+### Appendix D-Sample commands for testing multipathing with shared storage certification kit

-The following illustrations assume that XenCert has been installed at /root/XenCert.
+The following illustrations assume that shared storage certification kit has been installed at /root/XenCert.
 If this is not true, then please replace “/root/XenCert” in all the examples with the respective path.

 #### iSCSI
 For 100 iterations of multipathing failover test: